dogelayer-ai/dogelayer/docs/running_validator.md

 #### Withdrawal Process for Validators

 1. **Login to DogeLayer Website**
-   - Visit the DogeLayer platform
+   - Visit the DogeLayer platform: https://dogelayer.ai/
-   - Connect using your Bittensor coldkey wallet
+   - Connect using your Bittensor coldkey wallet (use the same coldkey that corresponds to your validator hotkey)
-   - Ensure you're using the validator wallet
+   - Ensure you're using the correct validator wallet

 2. **Set Withdrawal Addresses**
    - Navigate to account settings or wallet management